whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ```

 We're ready to try out our lexer.
 First, we have to write it to a file with the `.xrl` extension.
 Then, we can turn the `.xrl` file into a `.erl` file with `:leex.file/1`.
 Finally, we can compile the newly generated Erlang module.
-Remember that most Erlang modules accept Erlang strings, which are actually charlists and not binaries (as in Elixir) so they have to be surrounded by single quotes.
-(Side note: single quotes in Erlang are used to express more complex atoms like `'foo bar'`, but you remembered that, right?)
+Remember that most Erlang modules accept char lists instead of binaries, so we have to surround them in single quotes instead of double quotes.
+(Side note: Erlang uses single quotes to express complex atoms like `'foo bar'` that can't be expressed using the `regular` syntax, but you remembered that, right?)

 ```iex
 iex> :leex.file('list_lexer.xrl')